tlouarn/tlouarn.github.io/_posts/2021-06-15-anatomy-of-a-p2pkh-transaction.md

 OP_CHECKSIG
 ```

-In plain English, it means: whoever has a public key equal to `1069...` and can digitally sign this message can spend the output.
+In plain English, it means: whoever has a public key hash equal to `1069...` and can digitally sign this message can spend the output.

 References:
 * https://www.coursera.org/learn/wharton-cryptocurrency-blockchain-introduction-digital-currency